J’aime l’anglais! 8 Insider Tips for Teaching English to French Speakers

 Equally important is that both languages follow a subject-verb-object pattern.
 While the French may initially have difficulty with the fact that English nouns are neither feminine nor masculine, they will quickly get over it as it makes learning easier—after all, that’s one less “rule” to memorize.

-To highlight this point, make sure to use heaps of native content from the FluentU library.free trial now to explore the massive video library.
+To highlight this point, make sure to use heaps of native content from the FluentU library.
+FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language lessons.

 2. Identify the words that French speakers will learn easily